 Sixteen interns are chosen from the many applications received from schools around Santa Fe, Espanola and Los Alamos.
 The students begin their training in late October and graduate in May.
 The internship includes hands-on training and classroom style sessions with theater professionals.

 At the end of the program, some interns are selected for a two-week paid summer internship, where they work shoulder to shoulder with the technical staff.
 The Lensic also offers one paid college internship.
 The student must be a junior or senior in college with a major in technical theater.

 For more information on both the high school and college level internships, please see the section below for applicants.

 In 2010, The Lensic launched a college scholarship program for interns who are interested in studying theater.
 Students receive $2500 toward their studies.
-The scholarship is open to current and former Lensic technical theater interns who are seniors in high school or freshmen in college.
+The scholarship, funded by the Melville Hankins Family Foundation, is open to current and former Lensic technical theater interns who are seniors in high school or freshmen in college.

 Learn more about the program at the Technical Theater Internship page on Facebook.⇒

 The internship program targets students in and around Santa Fe.
 Ninth-grade through twelfth-grade students are eligible to apply.
 If there are equally qualified students, preference will be given to upper classmen.
 Only eight interns are selected each year.
 Students are encouraged to apply the following year if they are not selected the first year they apply.